business vehicle

 Let’s start with miles.

-We see this a lot in our accounting practice: a business owner puts all possible vehicle expenses on their business cards.
-If the vehicle is used for both personal and business purposes, this accounting practice is wrong.
-You are allowed to deduct only the business portion of your vehicle expenses.
 The personal portion of your vehicle expenses should not be deducted.
 So, how do you figure out the business portion of the vehicle that is used both for business and personal purposes?
 The IRS says: count your miles.
 In order to claim the vehicle’s business portion on your tax return, you first need to figure out your business miles and personal miles.
 Yes, mileage tracking is a pain, but it is necessary.
 Our clients usually track their mileage either on paper or Excel, or with apps like Mile IQ or by tracking their Google driving history.

 Once you know your exact business miles, you can start on the second part of your vehicle deduction journey: trying to figure out what exactly you can deduct.